kasparpalgi/merit-activa-nodejs/README.md

 # NodeJS app to fetch offers from Merit Activa API

-Code gets from `getoffers` API endpoint all the price offers.
+1. Get from `getoffers` API endpoint price offers.
 Parse the results and for each offer, extract the "CustomerId".
 For each "CustomerId", call the `getcustomers` endpoint to get the "Address", "Email", "PhoneNo" and some other customer info to the the offer object in the parsed results. `DocStatus` numeric field is replaced with Estonian text value: "1=created, 2=sent, 3=approved, 4=rejected, 5=comment received, 6=invoice created, 7=canceled" from [docStatus.js](docStatus.js).
+2. Get from `getinvoices` API endpoint invoices.

 * Merit Activa API: https://api.merit.ee/connecting-robots/reference-manual/
 * `getoffers` API endpoint: https://api.merit.ee/connecting-robots/reference-manual/sales-offers/get-list-of-sales-offers/